 Star rating summary

-Squarespace nailed 5/5 in all categories except features, where it scored a respectable 4.6.
-This is understandable, as Squarespace’s feature set is a bit more restrained by design and doesn’t have as many bells and whistles as some competitors.
-Nonetheless, it’s an excellent option among site builders.
+Squarespace nailed perfect results in all categories except Features, where it still achieved a respectable score.
+This is understandable, as Squarespace's feature set is a bit more restrained by design and doesn't have as many bells and whistles as some competitors.
+Nonetheless, it's an excellent option among site builders.

 And again, that's why it's on this list despite only having a free trial.